THE PRESBYTERIAN COLLEGE PERFORMANCE SERIES

 - CALL 864.833.8470 OR MUSIC OFFICES, BELK AUD OR AT THE DOOR

-- ALITHA JACOBS AND MATT JONES
+- ALITHA JACOBS with MATT JONES

 - Jazz Duo, piano and percussion – PC faculty adjunct faculty member Matt Jones brings his friend and frequent performing companion Alitha Jacobs to PC for an informative and interactive concerts of jazz favorites.
 Both Mr. Jones and Ms. Jacobs perform regularly in the Columbia area, serve on faculties at USC, Columbia College, or both, and enjoy educating new audiences in jazz traditions.
 Anybody who knows them will understand what a fun evening is in store for their PC audience.